 To date there there has been no real problem with vandalism and theft and members of other successful community gardens have also indicated that vandalism and theft are generally not a very big problem for them.
 In addition, the garden has good visibility by the passing public, nearby homeowners and users of the facility, so we hope that this deters potential thieves and vandals.
 Tools and other valuables are kept in locked sheds when not in use.
 If any graffiti is discovered, it will be reported to Council and cleaned immediately to discourage further attempts and any malicious damage to the garden will be reported to Council or the police, as appropriate.

 - Enclosed compost bins or other waste recycling systems such as worm farms are used.

 - Compost is used as garden fertiliser to provide plants with the nutrients they need to grow strong and healthy and to improve the moisture retention of garden soils.

-- Compost is managed by one of the garden co-ordinators to ensure its effective management.
+- Compost is managed by the garden co-ordinators to ensure its effective management.

-- All waste that cannot be composted is taken home to be disposed of responsibly (e.g. rubbish, diseased plants and weeds with seeds).
+- All waste that cannot be composted (e.g. rubbish) is taken home to be disposed of responsibly.

 - Excess building materials are stored safely on site to be used at a later date or removed after the construction stage to be recycled or disposed of responsibly.